"No SOF interrupts have been received..USB UHCI is unusable" under KVM

 More on pci/uhci/ehci driver problems in Solaris and derivatives:

-Updated by Jan Kalina about 2 years ago
+Updated by Jan Kalina over 2 years ago

 This warning (and DHCP under solaris) can be resolved by disabling x2APIC in KVM configuration: